Amazon has a huge sale on Instant Pots and more Instant brand kitchen appliances ahead of Amazon Prime Day 2023

 Instant Brands, the company behind the cult favorite Instant Pot, has made headlines this month with its latest financial news.
 Love your Instant Pot?
 Instant Brands actually sells many other reviewer-loved appliances that help make cooking easier too.
 The experts at CBS Essentials found a bunch of Instant products on sale now, even ahead of Amazon Prime Day.

-Find Instant Pots, air fryers, coffee makers and more at up to 33% off.
+Find Instant Pots, air fryers, coffee makers, grills and more at up to 33% off.

-Click the button below to shop the full sale.
-Or, check out our favorite Instant deals ahead.

 Instant Vortex Plus (6 quart)